 Is it worth it?

-It’s good to have the option of a Priority Pass option in Philadelphia though, so that’s nice.
+It’s good to have a Priority Pass option in Philadelphia though, so that’s nice.
 If you have a Priority Pass, it definitely makes sense for you give the Minute Suites at Philadelphia Airport a try.

 I’d much prefer a lounge, however.
 So we left after an hour and headed to the Centurion Lounge – great food and a nicer experience.